100% SATISFACTION GUARANTEE

 First found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, but claim descent from a warrior named "Gallchobhar" and held lands in the baronies of Raphoe and Tir Hugh.
 They held a castle at Ballyshannon and at one time also held the castle of Lifford.

 This web page shows only a small excerpt of our Gallagher research.
-Another 167 words(12 lines of text) covering the year 1547 is included under the topic Early Gallagher History in all our PDF Extended History products.
+Another 109 words(8 lines of text) covering the years 1545 and 1547 are included under the topic Early Gallagher History in all our PDF Extended History products.

-Another 45 words(3 lines of text) are included under the topic Early Gallagher Notables in all our PDF Extended History products.
+Another 103 words(7 lines of text) are included under the topic Early Gallagher Notables in all our PDF Extended History products.

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Gallagher:

 Gallagher Settlers in United States in the 18th Century